JesperHogstedDk/nodejs2025Q2-service/README.md

 ## Logging
 See logs in the console and in log files (and error log files)
-WARNING: running with environment variable LOG_LEVEL set to debug will reveal password
+WARNING: running with environment variable LOG_LEVEL set to debug will reveal password Logging are done according to the loglevel excluding entries in this order: verbose=>debug=>log=>warn=>error=>fatal
+Example: verbose will log everything, debug will log everything but verbose, error will log error and fatal and fatl will only log fatal.

 ## Testing